 Add to Portfolio

-Joshua has extensive experience in Commercial Litigation, predominantly during his practice as a solicitor in Australia.
+Joshua has extensive experience in Commercial Litigation, including during his practice as a solicitor in Australia.

 Amongst his notable instructions are an international joint venture dispute for one of the leading mining companies in the world and a $8m AUD (£4.6m) breach of contract case where the allegation was, amongst other things, that there were breaches of an implied term of the contract and whether the damages that were claimed were too remote.